wpswings/event-tickets-manager-for-woocommerce/README.txt

 == Changelog ==

 = 1.0.5 - Released on 18 April 2022 =
-* New : Minor Bug Fixes
+* New : Bug fix and Enhancement
 * New : Compatible with latest WP and WC

 = 1.0.4 - Released on 17 February  2022 =